imagej/imagej.github.io/_pages/plugins/balloon.md

 1\.
 Image filtering: a smooth image is very important for the algorithm to work because.
 Different filters can be found in Fiji.
 Classically, a Gaussian filter can be used to process the image

 2\.
 Background subtraction: It is often useful to reduce long-range modulations of the background intensity.
-This can be achieved with Fiji’s background subtraction function.
+This can be achieved with Fiji's background subtraction function.

 3\.
 Enhance contrast: it is generally useful to find the right setting for the balloon inflation to normalized the range of pixel intensity.
 This can be done using the enhance contrast function of Fiji.